TAI Gözcü: Overview

 Built of composite material, the drone is launched from a catapult, and is recovered by parachute.
 It has 85 kg max. takeoff weight and can reach an altitude of 12000 ft.
 Having 8 kg max. payload capacity, TIA Gözcü carries EO/IR sensor, and transfers real-time video imagery in a range up to 50 km.
 It has waypoint navigation and autonomous flight capabilities.

 The UAV with delta wings and V-tail is propelled by a Wankel engine in pusher configuration having 38 hp, and can cruise with a max. speed of 90 kn.
 Its endurance is over 120 minutes.

 Development

 The maiden flight of the drone took place on March 6, 2007.
 The first flight with camera was on April 4, 2007.
 The prototype of TAI Gözcü was presented to public at the International Defence Industry Fair IDEF in Mai 2007, and took part in the Victory Day parade end August the same year.
 The following flight tests in September 2007 showed that the UAV was in the beginning unable to monitor the vehicles in the terrain, over them it was flying, because it was too fast.
 Unlike the target drones the surveillance drones must fly slower, the TAI officials admitted.
-In 2011, it was reported that the flight tests were successfully completed.
+The drone was presented at a military exercise for the first time during the EFES-2010 exercise.

 TAI Gözcü is intended to serve nonstop for intelligence, surveillance and reconnaissance in military operations against infiltration and activities of terrorists in southeastern Turkey.